Site Map

 Chart 3.05: Federal Revenue Pie

-Federal revenue is budgeted at $2.7 trillion for FY 2013.
-Almost all revenue comes from income taxes, individual and corporate, at 56 percent of total federal revenue; and social insurance taxes, at 35 percent of total federal revenue.
+Federal revenue is budgeted at $5.87 trillion for FY 2026.
+Almost all revenue comes from income taxes, individual and corporate, at 63 percent of total federal revenue; and social insurance taxes, such as the FICA tax, at 33 percent of total federal revenue.

 Pie Chart of State Government Revenue